-- To evaluate if speech and language therapy services are currently providing assessment and interventions appropriate to the needs of people with Parkinson's, taking into account recommendations made in evidence-based guidelines. - 2.
+- 1. To encourage speech and language therapists to audit compliance of their local Parkinson's service against Parkinson's guidelines, by providing a simple peer reviewed audit tool with the facility for central data analysis to allow benchmarking with other services.. - 2.
 To identify areas of good practice and areas for improvement to inform local, regional and UK-wide discussions leading to action plans to improve quality of care. - 3.
 To establish baseline audit data to allow: - UK-wide mapping of variations in quality of care - local and UK-wide mapping of progress in service provision and patient care through participation in future audit cycles